The reward at the head of the queue: 100 plants native to the region, to be doled out one at a time, no charge. They were gone by 11 a.m.

 Timme’s chapter acquired the plants from Silver City’s Country Girls Nursery.
-Funding for the event came from a grant through Audubon’s Coleman and San Burke Center for Native Plants, with additional support from the Southwest New Mexico Green Chamber of Commerce.
+Funding for the event came from a grant through Audubon’s Coleman and Susan Burke Center for Native Plants, with additional support from the Southwest New Mexico Green Chamber of Commerce.
 Also given away were 200 packets of mammoth sunflower seeds; the iconic mature flowers provide food for several birds, including migrating and local Lesser Goldfinches.

 “We’re connecting the dots in the public’s mind among plants and all of those creatures,” Boyett says.
 “For instance, butterflies need milkweed to lay their eggs and have food for their larvae.
 Without plants that support bugs, as well as birds, the birds would go hungry.”

 Not all of Southwest New Mexico’s birds consider bugs their main meal.
 The sprawling desert landscape around Silver City counts 11 species of hummers among its residents and migrants.
 With that in mind, one of the several types of plants that SWNM Audubon distributed was autumn sage, whose abundant flowers during the summer rainy season provide nectar for Rufous Hummingbirds as they return to the desert after migrating as far north as Canada.